Recognizing the Symptoms of Sleep Apnea

 How long do you need to sleep for a sleep study?

 When you undergo a sleep study, it’s required to have at least seven hours of recording to gather enough data to analyze and make the correct diagnosis.
-If participating in an in-lab sleep study, patients arrive between 8 and 10 p.m. and leave the office around 6 and 8 a.m.
+If participating in an in-lab sleep study, patients arrive between eight and 10 p.m. and leave the office around six and eight a.m.

 Contact Dr. Clinton in Waxahachie, TX